 Employees often know little about product liability and the role they have in the company’s overall risk profile.
 The acts or omissions of even one employee can have severe financial and operational consequences for companies.
-Employee risk management training is essential to bridging the awareness gap.
+Risk-based employee training is essential to bridging the awareness gap.

-With the adoption of ISO 13485:2016, Life Sciences manufacturers have stepped up their risk-based training requirements.
+Since the adoption of ISO 13485:2016, Life Sciences manufacturers have continued to step up their risk-based training requirements.
 What about your organization?
 How do you currently define training requirements?
 If you’re not considering risk as you define them, you will need to add this consideration into your process.

 Training requirements and effectiveness checks should be proportionate to the risk associated with the work.

 For Life Sciences manufacturers, the product design and the development of the manufacturing process will yield critical steps that need to be defined because they impact the quality of the process and/or the safety and performance of the product.

 When determining the training requirements for these process steps, you will benefit from analyzing:

 - Method of tracking results

 Does your business associate the risk for both role-level training and for job-specific requirements?